The Biological Importance of Nucleotides in Human Health

 A Scientific Perspective

 Nucleotides are not trend-driven compounds.
-They are intrinsic components of cellular life.
+Instead, they are intrinsic components of cellular life.

 Continued research into nucleotide metabolism contributes to a deeper understanding of: